Jack Swigert: Post-NASA career

 Aware that his spaceflight career was most likely over, Swigert took a leave of absence from NASA in April 1973 and went to Washington, D.C. to become executive director of the Committee on Science and Astronautics, U.S. House of Representatives.

 Swigert eventually left NASA and the committee in August 1977 to enter politics.
 He ran for the U.S. Senate from Colorado in 1978, but was soundly defeated in the Republican primary in September by Congressman Bill Armstrong, who was far better known.
 In 1979, Swigert became vice president of B.D.M.
 Corporation in Golden.
 He left in 1981 to join International Gold and Minerals Limited as vice president for financial and corporate affairs.

 In February 1982, Swigert left International Gold and Minerals Limited to run for U.S. Congress in the newly created 6th district as a Republican.
 When a malignant tumor in his right nasal passage was found, the astronaut-politician disclosed this to the voters.
 Doctors told him he would finish radiation treatments on June 15 and make a complete recovery.
 However, in August, Swigert developed back pain and was diagnosed with bone marrow cancer.
-On November 2, 1982, he won the seat with 64% of the popular vote.
+On November 2, 1982, he won the seat with 64% of the vote.

 Death

 On December 19, 1982, seven weeks after his election, he was airlifted from his home in Littleton to Georgetown University Hospital in Washington, D.C.
 He died of respiratory failure at its Lombardi Cancer Center on December 27, seven days before the beginning of his congressional term, aged 51.
 He was the last member-elect of the House to die before taking office until Luke Letlow's death from COVID-19 in December 2020.
+Following a special election in March 1983 Swigert was succeeded as representative by Daniel Schaefer.

 Fifteen astronauts, including fellow Apollo 13 crewmates Jim Lovell and Fred Haise, were among the thousand mourners at his full military honors funeral in Denver, presided over by Archbishop James Casey, which included a missing man flyover by A-7 Corsairs of the Colorado Air National Guard.
-He is buried alongside his parents in Mount Olivet Cemetery in Wheat Ridge.
+He is buried alongside his parents (although his father preceded him in death by eight years and his mother outlived him for twelve years after his death) in Mount Olivet Cemetery, Wheat Ridge.